-On June 4, 2015, Griffin trustee Carolyn Forché paid witty and impassioned tribute to Walcott, who was unable to attend the awards evening.
-The tribute to Nobel Prize winner Walcott included readings from his work by trustees Colm Tóibín (“Lost Empire”) and Michael Ondaatje (“Love After Love”).
+On June 3, Nobel Prize-winning poet and playwright Derek Walcott was honoured with our Lifetime Recognition Award.
+Griffin trustee Carolyn Forché paid tribute to Walcott, who was unable to attend the awards evening.
+The tribute to Walcott included readings from his work by trustees Colm Tóibín (“Lost Empire”) and Michael Ondaatje (“Love After Love”).

 CAROLYN Forché PAYS TRIBUTE TO Derek Walcott

 Biography of Derek Walcott

 Derek Alton Walcott, OBE OCC, winner of the 1992 Nobel Prize in Literature, was born in 1930 in Castries Saint Lucia.
 Walcott is a poet and playwright noted for works that explore the Caribbean cultural experience.